MLopezJ/mars-rover/README.md

 > A kata about Event Emitter in Node.js

 ## About
-A mar rover need instruction from control tower to operate.
+A Mars rover need instruction from control tower to operate.
 Because of the distance between them, commands are received asynchrony.

 ## Main task
 Implemet a move command